mjwsteenbergen/markender/README.md

 # Change Log
 ## 2.0.0
  - Moved from vanilla web components to StencilJS to make adding new features easier
+ - Fixed md-bib-url snippet
+ - Show all references by default
+ - Add bibliography export
+ - Table of contents
+   - Same chapter titles no longer clash
+   - Chapter names with weird characters are now correctly linkable
+   - Chapters are referencable

 ## 1.5.1
  - Bug fixes